-At this time we are keeping our pool opening schedule in place.
+Our pool openings are part of service and maintenance for your pool to remain in sound working order.
 That being said we are taking extra precautions to make sure we clean anything we come in contact with while at your location.
 As always we do not require you be present during your pool opening and now we require that you are not in the same area as our team moves around to effectively open your pool.

-There are some requirements that need to be in place for your pool to open this year.
+There are some requirements that need to be in place for your pool to open this year regardless of the timing of our visit.
 The office will communicate any important information customers need to know as we get closer to your appointment.

 - All patio and surrounding items MUST BE REMOVED prior to our arrival on site.

 - The bag for winter cover, and any items pertaining to the opening such as skimmer baskets, pump baskets, handrails etc. are left out for the technicians BEFORE they arrive.

 - We will not be entering your home to store the winter cover.

 - We will reschedule any appointments that have been confirmed to have the coronavirus or are under mandatory house quarantine.

 We will be communicating with every active construction project as we move forward.
 If you have any concerns or are not clear what impact this has to your project, please communicate with us.
 The changes to materials and resources seem to be adjusting daily which may impact our ability to move through certain phases of your project.
 Because active construction projects are deemed essential, we will be continuing to work, while actively limiting any contact to your family and environment.
 It is important that we move forward with phases of construction to create not only a safe environment but to keep the project costs on track.